 The ReDD Workshop: Supporting People in Regaining Control Over Digital Device Use

 Summary: Constant digital connectivity can be challenging for mental wellbeing, and make it difficult to focus on work.
 With the University of Oxford Counselling Service, I created the ’Reducing Digital Distraction’ (ReDD) Workshop, where students reflect on struggles and goals for digital device use, and explore tools and strategies for regaining control.

 Self-Control in Cyberspace: Applying Dual Systems Theory to a Review of Digital Self-Control Tools

 Summary: Hundreds of apps and browser extensions promise to help people exercise self-control over digital device use by, e.g., removing distractions or limiting time spent.
 We reviewed design features in 367 such tools from the Google Play, Chrome Web, and Apple App stores and analysed them using a dual systems model of self-regulation.

 Workshop teaching: Reproducible research with R Markdown

 Summary: R Markdown lets you mix text written in markdown with chunks of code in languages such as R or Python.
 It can be used as interactive notebook for data analysis, or exported to a range of formats, such as HTML, Microsoft Word, and PDF.
 I teach a 2-day workshop introducing the essentials of R Markdown for reproducible research.

 oxforddown: Writing a reproducible Oxford University thesis in R Markdown

-Summary: I wanted to write my PhD thesis in R Markdown, and use a traditional Oxford University LaTeX template to format it.
+Summary: I wanted to write my PhD thesis as a reproducible document in R Markdown, and use a traditional Oxford University LaTeX template for the formatting.

 oxforddown that combines